IBM-Cloud/docs/services/ContinuousDelivery/toolchains_integrations.md

 1. Specify a name for your new pipeline.
 1. If you plan to use your pipeline to deploy a user interface, select the **Show apps in the VIEW APP menu** check box.
 All of the apps that your pipeline creates are shown in the **View App** list on the toolchain's Overview page.
 1. Click **Create Integration** to add the {{site.data.keyword.deliverypipeline}} to your toolchain.
 1. Click the tile for {{site.data.keyword.deliverypipeline}} to view the pipeline and configure it.
-To learn the basics of configuring a pipeline, see [Building and deploying pipelines (Link opens in a new window)](../services/DeliveryPipeline/build_deploy.html){: new_window}.
+To learn the basics of configuring a pipeline, see [Building and deploying pipelines](/docs/services/ContinuousDelivery/pipeline_build_deploy.html){: new_window}.

   **Tip**: If you want to trigger the pipeline when you push changes to your GitHub or {{site.data.keyword.ghe_short}} repository (repo), you must configure GitHub or {{site.data.keyword.ghe_short}} for your toolchain before you define the stages for your pipeline.
 The pipeline stages need the Git URLs for your repos.
 Each pipeline stage can refer to only one of the GitHub or {{site.data.keyword.ghe_short}} repos that is associated with your toolchain.
-For instructions to configure GitHub, see  [GitHub](#github) section.
-For instructions to configure Dedicated GitHub Enterprise, see [Getting started with {{site.data.keyword.ghe_long}} (Link opens in a new window)](../services/ghededicated/index.html){: new_window}.
+For instructions to configure GitHub, see the [GitHub](#github) section.
+For instructions to configure Dedicated GitHub Enterprise, see [Getting started with {{site.data.keyword.ghe_long}}](/docs/services/ghededicated/index.html){: new_window}.

 1. Optional: If you are using a toolchain on {{site.data.keyword.Bluemix_notm}} Public and you want Sauce Labs to run tests on your app, configure the {{site.data.keyword.deliverypipeline}} to add a Sauce Labs test job.
 For instructions to configure the test job, see the [Configuring a Sauce Labs test job in your pipeline](#config_saucelabs) section.